tokinifubara/Creative-Making/README.md

 [Click this link to see an image of where to find the hash for your upload.](https://raw.githubusercontent.com/tokinifubara/Creative-Making/master/Slides/assetW2/CommitHash.png)

-For more on submissions formats see the templates provided in the "SubmissionMaterials" file in the "Course Materials" file on Moodle.
+For more on submissions formats see the [templates provided in here](https://github.com/tokinifubara/Creative-Making/blob/master/12345678_CreativeMaking.pdf) or the "SubmissionMaterials" file in the "Course Materials" file on Moodle.

 Ensure all links are correct and active before submission.
 If you have any difficulties in submitting work contact: cci@arts.ac.uk in advance of the hand in date.